Origin of the 10 and 18 – June 17, 1957

 This Day in History is a brief summary of a powerful learning opportunity and is not intended to second guess or be judgmental of decisions and actions.
 Put yourself in the following situation as if you do not know the outcome.
 What are the conditions?
 What are you thinking?
 What are YOU doing?

-The original 10, Standard Firefighting Orders were developed in 1957 by a task force commissioned by the USDA Forest Service Chief Richard E. McArdle.
-The task force reviewed the records of 16 tragedy fires that occurred from 1937 to 1956.
+The original 10 Standard Firefighting Orders were developed in 1957 by a task force commissioned by USDA Forest Service Chief Richard E. McArdle.
+The task force reviewed the records of 16 tragedy fires that occurred between 1937 and 1956.
 The Standard Firefighting Orders were based in part on the successful "General Orders" used by the United States Armed Forces.
 The Standard Firefighting Orders are organized in a deliberate and sequential way to be implemented systematically and applied to all fire situations.

-Shortly after the Standard Firefighting Orders were incorporated into firefighter training, the 18 Situations That Shout Watch Out were developed.
-These 18 situations are more specific and cautionary than the Standard Fire Orders and described situations that expand the 10 points of the Fire Orders with the intent that if firefighters follow the Standard Firefighting Orders and are alerted to the 18 Watch Out Situations, much of the risk of firefighting can be reduced.
+Shortly after the Standard Firefighting Orders were incorporated into firefighter training, the 13 Situations That Shout Watch Out were developed.
+Later this was expanded to the 18 Watch Out Situations.
+These Situations are more specific and cautionary than the Standard Fire Orders.
+They describe situations that expand the Firefighting Orders with the intent that if firefighters follow the Standard Firefighting Orders and are alerted to the 18 Watch Out Situations, much of the risk of firefighting can be reduced.
 Below are the original recommendation and fire orders from the report.

 Adopt for service-wide use the attached "Standard Firefighting Orders."
 These orders are to be committed to memory by all personnel with fire control responsibilities.